 On Feb.
 17, 2011, Daryl L. Osby was sworn in by the Los Angeles County Board of Supervisors as the ninth Fire Chief of the Los Angeles County Fire Department.
-He has served as a member of the Los Angeles County Fire Department for 31 years.
+He has served as a member of the Los Angeles County Fire Department for over 30 years.

-He is affiliated with many fire service organizations, and previously served on the California State Board of Fire Services, and is a former member and chair of the Los Angeles County Emergency Preparedness Commission.
-Additionally, he is affiliated with several community organizations and has received numerous awards for his service.
+He is affiliated with many fire service and community organizations and has received numerous awards.
+He previously served on the California State Board of Fire Services, and as a member and chair of the Los Angeles County Emergency Preparedness Commission.